NOVA scienceNOW, WGBH Educational Foundation, Teachers' Domain

 About the Science

-- An animation illustrates the process within solar panels that transforms sunlight into electricity.
+- This animation illustrates the process within solar panels that transforms sunlight into electricity.
 Then Phil Reavis, Jr. explains his interest in solar energy and the environment, and how his family was able to install solar panels on the roof of their house to produce electricity.
 In addition, the custom-designed home of Bill and Debbie Lord is discussed, which uses both solar electricity panels and solar hot water panels.

 - Comments from expert scientist: Attempts to explain net metering, mentions difference between solar thermal and solar PV panels.